willmaclean/UnBertainty/README.md

 # unBertainty

-This is UnBertainty, a Python module for manipulating radiology reports and analysing uncertainty in their language.
+This is UnBertainty, a set of tools written in python for handling uncertainty in radiology reports.

 It also includes a script for fine-tuning BioBert on your own suite of reports and labelling them as uncertain or not.